-Easy chocolate shortbread cookies are lightly sweetened, crisp, buttery cookies made with just 6 simple ingredients.
+This easy chocolate shortbread cookies recipe is perfect for the holidays.
+Lightly sweetened, crisp, buttery cookies made with just 6 simple ingredients.

 Raise your hand if you love shortbread!!!
 I, for one, love shortbread cookies and today I’m sharing with you one of my favorite recipes for easy chocolate shortbread cookies.
 I love how crispy, buttery, and melt-in-your mouth these cookies are.
 They aren’t super sweet either, which means eating them for breakfast with your favorite tea is totally fine in my book.
 I like this recipe, too, because instead of having to make pan after pan of drop cookies, you just make one big cookie, score it into wedges, and then cut it while it’s still hot.
 One giant cookie is always a good idea.